QRify-platform/.github/profile/README.md

 ## 🌐 Environments

-QRify runs in two separate environments, each with its own ArgoCD App of Apps:
+QRify runs in two separate environments, each with its corresponding services.

 - **Development**
   - Triggered on push to `main`